By The Festival Lawyer //

-I took the best of their advice (and a few of my own tips) to give you the following ten items that are guaranteed to make your next festival safer, more comfortable and more fun.
+I took the best of their advice (and a few of my own tips) to give you the following 10 items that are guaranteed to make your next festival safer, more comfortable and more fun.

-A few years ago, I stood about 3 feet from Dave Navarro’s amp for an entire show at the Roxy in LA.
+A few years ago, I stood about three feet from Dave Navarro’s amp for an entire show at The Roxy Theatre in Los Angeles.
 For several weeks I had massive ear ringing and buzzing.
 I also said, “What?” so many times my friends were at the, “Say what again, say what again.
-I dare you, I double dare you, motherf*cker” level of exasperation with me.
+I dare you, I double dare you, motherfucker” level of exasperation with me.

 Fortunately, my hearing returned.
 But ever since then, I’ve considered earplugs an essential festival item for both safety and comfort.
 Most people who say they “don’t like” earplugs have only tried those cheap drug store foam ones.
 Those don’t do much more than muffle and muddy the sound.

 2. FANNY PACK

 One of the most common issues at festivals is how to transport your needed gear easily.
 I asked Molly Kish (Artist Relations Manager, Showbams) what makes her such a “fan” (see what I did there?) of fanny packs.